diegocarreira/upsell-next/README.md

-TO DO:
-- style the front-face cards better
-- write readme docs (use aider)
-- Thank you page

 # E-commerce Upsell Page

 A high-converting, standalone upsell page designed to boost checkout revenue, average order value (AOV), and customer satisfaction through engaging, interactive elements and personalized offers.